shaerul/ELK-Stack-Project/Exploring-Kibana_A_Case_Study.md

 1. Add the sample web log data to Kibana.

+- Surf to the homepage `http://20.81.128.7:5601/app/kibana`

+    - Click on `Load a data set and a Kibana dashboard` under `Add sample data`
+    - Click `Add data` under the `Sample web logs` data pane
+    - Click `View Data` to pull up the dashboard

 2. Answer the following questions:

     - In the last 7 days, how many unique visitors were located in India?